MarkyJoe1990/SRPG-Studio/Mechanics/New Game Config/$readme.txt

 		- Include the curly braces, add the properties "table", "id", and "options".
 		- Add a colon after each, and put in the table number of your variable and its id
 			- Keep in mind that the first table is "0", NOT 1.
 			- For the options, it's another [].
-Add strings into this one.
+Add either strings or numbers in this one.
 			- Example: ["Yes", "No", "Maybe"]
+			- Example 2: [25, 50, 75]
+			- If you use strings, the variable's value will be set to the position the option was in the array.
+				- For example, if you selected "Yes", it would be 0.
+If you selected "Maybe", it would be 2.
+			- If you use numbers, the variable's value will instead be set to the value you put in, rather than the position of the option.
 		- For each variable, you will need to separate them with commas.
 	- In the end, your global script should look something like this: